mariano/li3_doctrine2/README.md

 ### Creating models ###

-When looking to create your doctrine models, you have two choices: you can have them follow your custom class hierarchy (or not at all), or you could have them extend from the `BaseEntity` class provided by this library.
-The advantage of choosing the later is that your models will have lithium's validation support, and can be better integrated with the custom adapters (such as for session management, or for authorization) provided by this library.
+When looking to create your doctrine models, you have two choices: you can have them follow your custom class hierarchy (or none at all), or you could have them extend from the `BaseEntity` class provided by this library.
+The advantage of choosing the later is that your models will have lithium's validation support, and can be better integrated with the custom adapters provided by this library (such as for session management or for authorization.)

 Let us create a `User` model.
 Following doctrine's [basic mapping guide] [doctrine-mapping-guide] we'll use annotations to define the properties, and